elam3/Patient-Billing/README.md

 ## Pharmacy class
 * will have prices of at least 5 types of medication
-* can update teh charges variable of the PatientAccount class
+* can update the charges variable of the PatientAccount class

 ## main program
 * design a menu